 Forensic Volcano Petrology presents how researchers in the Volcano Petrology team analyze Merapi volcano rocks as an aid to understanding the volcano’s particular magma chambers and eruptions.
 By examining these volcanic rocks the team is one step closer to unraveling the cause of explosive eruptions.

-We used to make 20-minute-long shorts before we came up with the idea of making Knowledge Capsules.
-People-Coral-Mentawai was our first doc at EOS and it shows the methods used by Prof. Kerry Sieh to develop a timeline of earthquakes in the West Sumatra region.
+People-Coral-Mentawai was the first documentary we made at EOS, and it shows in 20 minutes the methods used by scientist Kerry Sieh to develop a timeline of earthquakes in the West Sumatra region.
 The methodology is based on extracting and interpreting data from corals that have been uplifted during earthquakes, a process that is both laborious and ingenious.
 This data can be used to better understand the behavior and patterns of earthquakes and tsunamis in SE Asia.

 This is how the front of the Knowledge Capsules DVD looks like.